kkrogmerio/User-Info/README.md

 ## Structure

-- `src/constants` has colors, strings, test ids
 - `src/features` has app features *each feature has components, screens, utils, hooks*
 - `src/navigation` has navigation setup
+- `src/shared/constants` has colors, strings, test ids
+- `src/shared/hooks` contains high-level, shared hooks for extracting data from APIs using React Query (used across multiple features, not feature-specific)
-- `src/types` has TypeScript types
+- `src/shared/types` has TypeScript types
-- `src/test-utils` has test helpers
+- `src/shared/test-utils` has test helpers

 ## Tests